saarthakmathur/Career-Recommendation-System/README.md

 # 🎯 Career Recommendation System using Machine Learning

-This project predicts the most suitable career for a student based on academic performance, skills, and interests using Machine Learning classification models.
+A Machine Learning–based system that predicts the most suitable career for a student based on skills, academic performance, and interests using classification algorithms.

 ---

-## 📌 Project Overview
+## 📌 Project Description

-Choosing the right career is a challenging task for students.
+Choosing the right career is a critical decision for students.
-This system uses **Machine Learning algorithms** to recommend a career path based on multiple attributes such as:
+This project uses Machine Learning models to analyze student attributes and recommend an appropriate career path.
+The system compares multiple classification models and selects the best-performing one based on accuracy.

-- Programming knowledge
-- Logical reasoning
-- Mathematical ability
-- Communication skills
-- Creativity
-- Interests (Technology, Design, Management)
+This project is developed for **academic learning and portfolio demonstration purposes**.

 ---